McDavid scores hat trick, reaches 400 points in Edmonton win

 ANAHEIM, Calif.
+(AP)Although Connor McDavid makes amazing goals look routine, the Edmonton Oilers’ star had a big milestone night on Sunday.

-(AP)Connor McDavid had a hat trick and became the eighth NHL player to record 400 points before his 23rd birthday as the Edmonton Oilers defeated the Anaheim Ducks 6-2 on Sunday night.
+The All-Star center had a hat trick and became the eighth NHL player to record 400 points before his 23rd birthday in the Oilers’ 6-2 win over the Anaheim Ducks.

-It is the fifth hat trick of McDavid’s career and his first since Feb.
+It was the fifth hat trick of McDavid’s career and his first since Feb.
 18, 2018, against Colorado.
-Edmonton’s superstar center is the 13th player in league history to reach 400 points in 306 or fewer games.
+He also became the 13th player in league history to reach 400 points in 306 or fewer games.

+”It’s good.
+It helps when you get a win as well,” said McDavid, who is tied for second in the league in scoring with 30 points (11 goals, 19 assists). ”It’s good to shoot a couple and they were able to go in the net.”

+McDavid was one of five Oilers to have a multi-point night.
+Leon Draisaitl had four assists to move into the NHL scoring lead with 34 points (14 goals, 20 assists).

 McDavid reached the 400-point milestone with 9:06 remaining in the first period when his wrist shot beat Gibson to give the Oilers a 2-1 lead.

+His second goal ended up being highlight worthy as he eluded Anaheim’s Jakob Silfverberg, momentarily lost his balanced and then deked Gibson to put a wrist shot past his stick side.

+”Coming out of the zone, I tried to put a play on the net.
+I’m always looking for the pass, probably too much,” McDavid said.

-McDavid then completed the hat trick with a pair of third-period goals.
-He put another wrist shot past Gibson at 7:14 to give Edmonton a 5-2 lead and then got his fourth power-play goal of the season with 6:35 remaining.
+McDavid then completed the hat trick with his fourth power-play goal of the season with 6:35 remaining.
+The fans then pelted the Honda Center ice with hats that they received as part of a Veterans Day giveaway.

-Nugent-Hopkins notched the 17th multi-goal game of his career after coming into the game with only one goal.
+Nugent-Hopkins notched the 17th multi-goal game after coming in with only one goal.
 He put the Oilers on the board 88 seconds into the game when he took advantage of a turnover behind the Anaheim net and jammed it past Gibson’s short side.
 Edmonton’s James Neal pressured Anaheim’s Korbinian Holzer to turn it over, allowing Nugent-Hopkins to take advantage for his second goal of the season.

 He then added a power-play goal at 7:45 of the second period with a snap shot the found the upper left corner of the net.